arcin/js-design-patterns/README.md

-This is a simple repository containing javascript implementations of various design patterns.
+This is a simple repository containing javascript implementations of various patterns.